This article describes the vetting process in Oranmore Maree One Club which comprises

 See section 3 and 4 of the E-Vetting ID Form for details of the documents of ID that you need.

 Please note - if you are aged 16 or 17, you must enter your parent/guardian’s email address and contact phone number in the form.

 Make copies of the forms of ID you will use to verify your identity.

 It is recommended that you provide a photographic ID and a document with proof of address in the past six months.

-Meet with the club Children’s Officer and provide him/her with the E-Vetting ID Form and your ID forms.
+You need to verify your identity to the Club Children’s Officer by providing him/her with the E-Vetting ID Form and your ID forms.

 If you are 16 or 17, also provide him/her with the Parent/Guardian Consent Form.